Everett Crowley Park: Ecology

 Everett Crowley Park is in transition.
 Since the early 1970s, native and invasive plants and animals have been slowly recolonizing the park, transforming it into a young forest of hardy deciduous trees, wildflowers, and opportunistic blackberry.
 The area is recovering, and the result is a botanically diverse landscape frequented by birds and other wildlife, who find refuge in this urban wilderness.

 Before to usage as a garbage dump in 1944, the area was a heavy dense coniferous forest.
 Trees native to this area were mostly hemlock and cedar trees.
 In addition, salmon were present in a creek that ran through a ravine.
 After its closure as a landfill, local plants such as cottonwoods and maple trees began moving back into the area.
 Invasive species, such as blackberry shrubs, have taken residence in the park, and are a very common sight.

 According to a bird expert, over 200 different species of birds have been spotted in the park.
-These include Stellars' Jays, Black-capped Chickadees, and the American Robin.
+These include Steller's jays, black-capped chickadees, and the American robin.
 The park is also a landing spot for migrant songbirds.

 Everett Crowley Park Committee

 The Everett Crowley Park Committee (ECPC) leads community stewardship of the park.
-The committee consists of members local neighbors, dog walkers, ecologists, and bird enthusiasts.
+The committee consists of members local neighbours, dog walkers, ecologists, and bird enthusiasts.
 The Vancouver Board of Parks and Recreation is responsible for the operational maintenance of the park and leads large-scale restoration work, involving the ECPC wherever possible.
-The Board of Parks and Recreation eventually voted "That this Park Board re-commit itself to the maintenance and preservation of the naturalness of Everett Crowley Park and any steps to enhance its naturalness."
-The committee has five main goals: park maintenance, recreation, education through appreciation of nature, habitat rehabilitation, and to work within a larger ecological context.
+The ECPC has five main goals: park maintenance, recreation, education through appreciation of nature, habitat rehabilitation, and to work within a larger ecological context.

 Events

 Earth Day

 Earth Day Vancouver is hosted as an annual celebration in the City of Vancouver.
 Earth Day occurs on April 22, and is the "largest environmental event in the world".
 Citizens are encouraged to use more environmentally friendly means to travel to events, such as walking, biking, or taking public transit.
 Everett Crowley Park is the site of the city's longest-standing annual Earth Day celebration.
-Activities include tree planting, bird-watching, educational walks, and is supported by local businesses and the Park Board.
-Family fun activities have included visiting "Bunkie the Clown" and "Lindsey Long Legs".
+Activities include tree planting, bird-watching, educational walks, and the event is supported by local businesses and the park board.

-Birding With Margo

-Tours for bird watching and walking through the park are held on the third Sunday of each month at 8:30 AM.